jelinden/voteforlunch/README.md

 Additional/voluntary requirements
 =======================

+- Simple Signup/Login, 0-5 stars(one vote per user) for restaurant.
+Restaurants can't be added or be modified without being loggedin
 - When choosing the restaurant to be chosen, in a draw, take the stars given to the restaurants into account
 - Show the restaurants in a map
 - Give the user the ability to give the restaurants individual scoring and take that into account when choosing the lunch place